streamnative/pulsar-resources-operator/docs/pulsar_geo_replication.md

   lifecyclePolicy: CleanUpAfterDeletion
 ```

-### Enable the geo replication at namespace level
+### Enable Geo-replication at the namespace level

-You can create a new namespace or update the existing the namespace with the field `geoReplicationRefs`.
-It will assign the namespace to `cluster2-sn-platform`.
+You can create a new namespace or update an existing namespace by adding the field `geoReplicationRefs`.
+It will add the namespace to `cluster2-sn-platform`.

+> **Note**
+>
-Notice, once you create a geo-replication namespace, any topics that producers or consumers create within that namespace are replicated across clusters
+> Once you enable Geo-replication at the namespace level, messages to all topics within that namespace are replicated across clusters.

 ```yaml
 apiVersion: resource.streamnative.io/v1alpha1